monstagorilla/ITACoreLibs/README.md

 ### License

 This projects does not include any source code.
-See [LICENSE](LICENSE.md) file of the corresponding submodules.
+See license file of the corresponding submodules.

+### Quick build guide

+Follow instructions from Wiki pages of [ITABase](https://git.rwth-aachen.de/ita/ITABase/wikis/home) project.